 So, Manchester is January is cold, and very wet, but I was lucky enough to bag two standing tickets for Paramore back in August, which was the perfect Birthday gift for my lovely Boyfriend Matt, who would happily trade me for Hayley Williams and I’m not sure I blame him?

 Lets start with the queuing.
-So this was my first event at Manchester Arena since prior to the bombing, and so i knew things would be different, I just wasn’t sure what to expect.
+So this was my first event at Manchester Arena since the bombing, and so I knew things would be different, I just wasn’t sure what to expect.
 I have to admit though, it was amazing.
 Never have I felt safer entering a large and crowded place, and so long as you followed instructions, there really wasn’t any inconvenience.
 The staff were lovely, and nothing was too much trouble.

 Doors were at 6, and so we got to the venue at around 3:30pm and were still second row when we got in, so I really cannot complain!

 On a side note, can people please stop complaining about people being in front of them when standing!?
 It’s unreserved and it always has been, why are you moaning!?
 Just be thankful you made it in to this sold out event and you’re getting to see the artist in the first place please!?

 It later turned out that this girl had camped over night, and had been to every date on the tour already, she was also six foot tall, and complained the whole night… thanks for putting me in a bad mood for the night doll… Some of us had to fight for one show, and have waited 10 years for it, so I’m sure you can handle being second row.